-Financial institutions will be required to certify that they meet these criteria, and that they meet the requirements for lenders under the U.S. Treasury's SSBCI Capital Program Policy Guidelines.
+Financial institutions will be required to certify that they meet these criteria, and that they comply with the requirements for transactions under the U.S. Treasury's SSBCI Capital Program Policy Guidelines.

-21. Can the matching loan from a financial institution be a federal or state-funded loan?
+20. Can the matching loan from a financial institution be a federal or state-funded loan?